 Visit this road and revel in its vibrancy.
 Munch on spicy snack while browsing through clothes, trinkets and all kinds of things.
 Watch the local vendors and shoppers and truly get a feel of the spirit of the people of Chennai.
 Though extremely crowded, it’s level of safety and amazingly low prices attract buyers and meanderers from all over the city.
 Just remember to gargle because your vocal chords are definitely going to get a serious work out in this bargainer’s delight.

-T Nagar And Ranganathan Street Information
+T Nagar And Ranganathan Street Travel Tips

 - Other Hours: Shops open by 10:00 am to 9:00 pm.

 - Tips & Warnings: The Saravana Stores are the most popular, with all kinds of goods at very reasonable rates.